 Kettlebell designs vary.
 Some are coated in rubber to protect floors from impact.
 Others are designed specifically for kettlebell lifting competitions and have a straight handle and are uniform in size regardless of weight.

 In an attempt to appeal to beginners, a few manufacturers make kettlebells with concave faces, which are intended to be more ergonomic.
 Some newfangled kettlebells work like dumbbells and can be loaded with plates, offering multiple weight changes with one implement.

-“It should not impinge on the boney profile of the wrist,” adds Wolf.
-If you pick up a kettlebell that rubs against the bone that protrudes on the lateral side of your wrist, the weight displacement from the handle is not ideal, and you could end up getting injured.
+bone that protrudes on the lateral side of your wrist, the weight displacement from the handle is not ideal, and you could end up getting injured.

 Another safety tip: don’t use a kettlebell with too thick a handle.
 “Onnit’s handles are a little over an inch in diameter,” says Wolf, which is enough to work your grip but not so demanding to hold that it creates unnecessary fatigue.
 “When you’re performing an exercise like the swing, you may be doing hundreds of reps in a workout, as opposed to four sets of eight,” or some other standard set-and-rep-scheme you’d use with conventional exercises.
 “We don’t want your grip to burn out.
 I think that’s counterproductive from a technique standpoint.
 Once someone’s grip is overworked, you’ll see a whole slew of mechanical problems that come into play.”

 As for how much weight to start with, men can invest in one or two bells that are 16 kilos (about 35 pounds).
 Wolf says that will provide plenty of challenge on a wide range of exercises.
 “For gals, an eight-kilo kettlebell [17.5 pounds] will give you a lot of bang for your buck.”